Run the examples

 A replicated integer counter.
 Three servers agree on a single number; the client increments it.

-cd example/counter
+cd examples/counter

 bash run_server.sh # starts three local nodes